cchudzicki-ocw-testing/9.401-fall-2022/content/pages/week-9-response-paper.md

 3. Find a journal that uses [Open Science badges](https://www.cos.io/initiatives/badges), and find a paper that has badges.
 Do the authors include the corresponding badge on their CV or website?
 4. Find an author in a discipline close to yours who advertises their open science practices on their CV or personal website.

 *Critical evaluation of the tool*.
+What is the promise of these tools in addressing this challenge?
+What are the biggest obstacles?

 *This response paper should be about 1-page long, single-spaced.
 Total points: 3.*